Insurance Agent Serving Plumas Lake, CA

 Homeowners Insurance in Plumas Lake, CA

-Beyond flood, Plumas Lake homeowners need solid foundational coverage that accounts for fire, theft, liability, and the rising cost of rebuilding.
-A few things worth knowing for this specific market:
+Beyond flood, Plumas Lake homeowners need foundational coverage that accounts for fire, theft, liability, and the rising cost of rebuilding.
+Two things worth knowing for this specific market:

 Dwelling replacement cost is the number most homeowners get wrong.
-Market value and rebuild cost are different, and in a market with active new construction nearby, local labor and material costs are real and current.
+Market value and rebuild cost are not the same number, and in an active new construction market where local labor and materials are in constant demand, the gap between what you paid and what it costs to rebuild can be significant.
 We set replacement cost based on what it actually costs to rebuild your home today, then revisit it at renewal.

-Loss of use coverage matters here given the flood history.
-If a covered loss makes your home uninhabitable, this pays for temporary housing while repairs are made.
-For a community where displacement has happened before, it is not a theoretical benefit.
+Loss of use coverage matters more here than in most communities.
+If a covered loss makes your home uninhabitable, this coverage pays for temporary housing while repairs are made.
+For a community where displacement has happened before, that is not a theoretical benefit.
+We make sure it is in place and adequately sized at every homeowners quote.

 Learn more about homeowners insurance options.